Four members of the new generation of church leaders are scheduled to appear online on Nov. 10

 Tags: african american, african american intercultural, african american intercultural congregational, african american intercultural congregational support, american intercultural congregational, american intercultural congregational support, american intercultural congregational support ministry, church, common place in philadelphia, congregational support ministry, director of the common place, generation of church leaders, intercultural congregational support, intercultural congregational support ministry, knox presbyterian church, michael lynn moore, new generation of church leaders, operations director of the common, presbyterian church, youth and young adults

-Ministries: Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries, African American Intercultural Congregational Support
+Ministries: Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries, African American Intercultural Congregational Support